 While these work extremely well, they are never 100% guaranteed to protect the life of your unit’s tank.
 Corrosion will still occur naturally over time.

 So, the crucial purpose of the sacrificial anode is to “absorb” or pick up the slack by attracting these unwanted elements from your water and keeping them off the metal tank’s surface as much as possible.
-This encourages a longer lifespan of your unit.
+This encourages a longer lifespan for your unit.

 What metal is a water heater anode rod made of?